-Hot on the heels of Wild Explorers, work has now started on our new Tropical House.
-This marks the second phase of a £17m investment programme for the zoo over the next 8-10 years, creating improved habitats for animals and more immersive experiences for our guests.
+Hot on the heels of Wild Explorers, this innovative and sustainable exhibit marks the second phase of a £17m investment programme over the next eight-ten years, creating improved habitats for animals and more immersive experiences for our guests.